Dharshan68/SQL-Case-Study/README.md

 - **INNER JOIN** is used to Combine the `sales` and `menu` tables on `product_id` column to get product names for each sale.
 - **GROUP BY** Clause groups the results by product name and **COUNT( )** is used to Count the number of times each product was purchased.
 The result is given an alias `total_purchased` for clarity.
 - **ORDER BY** Clause orders the results by the total number of purchases in descending order, so the most purchased product comes first.
-- **TOP** 1, Limits the result to the first row, which will be the most frequently purchased product.
+- **TOP 1** , Limits the result to the first row, which will be the most frequently purchased product.

 **Solution :**